Meet the Staff

 Licensed Clinical Psychologist

-Dr. Marcie Wiseman graduated from the Counseling Psychology program at the University of Florida in 2009.
+Marcie graduated from the Counseling Psychology doctoral program at the University of Florida in 2009.
 Prior to joining the staff at the College of Charleston, she held appointments as the Director of Counseling and Psychological Services at Aurora University, and as a Staff Psychologist at both the University of Central Florida and Valdosta State University.
 Her professional interests include working with survivors of interpersonal trauma, supervision of clinical trainees, group therapy, and working with first-generation college students.
 In her spare time, she enjoys reading, oil painting, spending time outdoors, and DIY home renovation/interior design.

 Andrew R. Alkis, MD